Sreedhargituser/Finding-Hospitals/README.md

 Ok, Last time, it was not what I wanted.
 Let's see if this helps now.

 This one is much worse.
 It was not detecting any thing

+Previously there was an error but now it is showing nothing.